A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: A finiteness theorem

-The isomorphism on the right follows from the weak lefschetz theorem (see \cite[Thm.
-7.1]{Mi80}).
-The finiteness of $CH^{d+1}(X,1)_{\text{tors}}$ now follows from the fact that for a smooth projective scheme $X$ over a finite field $k$, the groups
+are torsion for $i\neq 2r,2r+1$.
+This follows from the Weil conjectures (see \cite[Sec.
+2]{CSS83}).
+In particular $\rho$ is an isomorphism.
+The finiteness of $\CH^{d+1}(X,1)_{\text{tors}}$ now follows from the above diagram and the fact that for a smooth projective scheme $X$ over a finite field $k$, the groups